 Old Polish piernik

 The dough consists of honey, lard, sugar, eggs, flour and a mixture of gingerbread spices.
-It must be made a good couple of weeks in advance to maturate and gain the very special gingerbread taste.
-Baking it a couple of days before Christmas Eve makes it ideal for consumption.
-It is then cut along and eaten with layers of traditional plum preserves ("powidła").
+It must be made a good couple of weeks in advance to maturate and gain that special gingerbread taste.
+Baking it a couple of days before Christmas Eve makes it ideal for consumption at dinner.
+It is then cut along and eaten with layers of traditional plum preserves (powidła).
 It remains fresh for a long time.
-Poles also bake a lot of small ginger cookies which also serve as Christmas tree decoration.
+Poles also bake lots of small ginger cookies which also serve as Christmas tree decorations.

 Dried fruit compote (kompot z suszu)

 Poles love dried and smoked fruits and use them especially in Christmas dishes.
 Compote is a traditional and popular beverage served at the end of Christmas Eve.
-It is made from cooked dried and smoked fruits, typically plums, apples, pears, raisins and apricots.
-Its most appreciated purpose is to speed-up digestion.
+It is made from cooked dried and smoked fruits – typically plums, apples, pears, raisins and apricots.
+Its most appreciated purpose is to speed up digestion.